satwikkansal/wtfpython/README.md

 ((0, 1), None)
 ```

-Almost every Python programmer would have faced similar situation.
+Almost every Python programmer would have faced a similar situation.
 2\.
 ```py
 t = ('one', 'two')